One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 I teach you how to find values and how to face conflict in my masculine confidence framework

-Many men who have been through my masculine confidence framework have seen their wives demeanor change when they improved their masculine confidence and started taking the lead!
+Many of my clients have seen their wives demeanor change when they improved their masculine confidence and started taking the lead!

 My framework best helps the man who…